Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Introduction

 \section{Introduction}

-Moments of ratios of the form $E[B/A]$ are ubiquitous in empirical research.
-Summary tables report statistics of ratios in numerous papers.
+Moments of ratios of the form $\mathbb{E}[B/A]$ are ubiquitous in empirical research.
+Summary tables in numerous papers report statistics of ratios.
 The average ratio is sometimes the parameter of interest on its own \citep[e.g.,][]{dunbar/lewbel/pendakur:2017}.
-In addition, there are research methods that use moments of ratios for identification, e.g., inverse probability weighting \citep{horvitz1952generalization}.
-When some observations have values of the denominator $A$ close to zero, they behave as outliers in terms of the ratio, $B/A$, and thus can exercise large influences on the na\"{i}ve sample mean statistics.
+In addition, there are research methods that use moments of ratios for identification, e.g., inverse probability weighting \citep{horvitz1952generalization} and special regressor methods \citep{Lewbel:1997,Lewbel:1998,Lewbel:2000}.
+When some observations have values of the denominator $A$ that are close to zero, they behave as outliers in terms of the ratio, $B/A$, and thus can exercise large influences on the na\"{i}ve sample mean. \citet{khan/tamer:2010} formalize and report irregular asymptotic behaviors of sample moments of $B/A$ in such cases. \citet{escanciano:2016} provides a discussion of the literature on irregularly identified parameters in a general setup.
+In the literature of heavy-tailed distributions (e.g., \citealt{pena2008self,peng2017inference}), it is also well known that the sample mean does not have a Gaussian limit distribution when the distribution is heavy-tailed, i.e., when the tail index is strictly less than 2.
+When the distribution is heavy-tailed, the null distribution for $t$-statistics can be bimodal at $\pm 1$ \citep{fiorio2010bimodal}.\footnote{In the probability literature, a related result is found in \cite{logan1973limit}.}

-To avoid this problem, empirical researchers often trim away those observations with small values of the denominator variable $A$.
-For example, the well-cited paper by \cite{crump2009dealing} proposes to trim away observations with the denominator less than $0.1$ for estimating treatment effects by inverse probability weighting.
-Motivated by this influential paper, numerous empirical researchers actually trim those observations with $A < 0.1$.
-In general, large trimming works in favor of reduced variance in estimation.
-Large trimming indeed helps for variance, but it does so at the cost of increased bias if the object of interest remains the population mean $E[B/A]$ as opposed to a sub-population mean.
-The trimming bias may well be large in general if the trimming threshold is large, like the rule-of-thumb value of $0.1$ used in the treatment effects literature.

-To solve this problem, we develop a novel method of estimating the large denominator-trimming bias.
-If a researcher is willing to assume that the joint distribution between the numerator $B$ and the denominator $A$ is smooth, then our method offers to approximate the trimming bias to a large extent.
-When the assumed degree of this smoothness is higher, biases from even larger trimming thresholds can be better approximated.
-Our bias estimator takes advantage of existing econometric tools, such as the sieve method \citep{chen2007large}.
-Correcting the trimming bias in this way, together with an appropriate asymptotic variance calculation accounting for the bias estimation, enables robust and valid inference.\footnote{\cite{calonico2014robust} took this approach for regression discontinuity designs.}